windmaomao/adventofcode/2015/md/3 - Perfectly Spherical Houses in a Vaccum.md

   .map { it.map { v -> v.value }
 ```

-We can chop the list into two lists with evens in one and odds in another.
+We can split the list into two lists with evens in one and odds in another.

 ```kotlin
 fun part2(s: String) = evenOddGroups(s)